 With up to 58 friaries in the three Kingdoms of England, Scotland and Wales it was often the Friars who provided much needed social services to the impoverished urban populations as well as their spiritual care through preaching, the sacraments and hospitality.

-Five of the six fraternities serve the parishes in which they are located, and the Friars continue to reach out to the needy and the vulnerable amongst whom they live and work.
+The four present day fraternities serve the parishes in which they are located, and the Friars continue to reach out to the needy and the vulnerable amongst whom they live and work.